 Grameen Foundation‘s focus on accountability, transparency and excellence has earned us numerous awards from the philanthropic community.
-Among these is American Institute of Philanthropy’s Top-Rated Charity designation, Better Business Bureau’s Accredited Charity designation, and a four-star rating from Charity Navigator.
+Among these is American Institute of Philanthropy’s Top-Rated Charity designation, Better Business Bureau’s Accredited Charity designation, and a top rating from Charity Navigator.